JuliaInterop/MathLink.jl/README.md

 ## Installation

-The package requires a [Mathematica](http://www.wolfram.com/mathematica/) or [Wolfram Engine](https://www.wolfram.com/engine/) installation.
+The package requires an installation of either [Mathematica](http://www.wolfram.com/mathematica/) or the free [Wolfram Engine](https://www.wolfram.com/engine/).
 It will attempt to find the installation at build time; if this fails, you will need to set the following environment variables:
 - `JULIA_MATHKERNEL`: the path of the MathKernel executable
 - `JULIA_MATHLINK`: the path of the MathLink dynamic library named
   - `libML64i4.so`/ `libML32i4.so` on Linux